 Not yet recognized as a Tzadeket

-She is best known for "The New Colossus", a sonnet written in 1883; its lines appear on a bronze plaque in the pedestal of the Statue of Liberty[1] in 1912.
-The sonnet was solicited by William Maxwell Evarts as a donation to an auction, conducted by the "Art Loan Fund Exhibition in Aid of the Bartholdi Pedestal Fund for the Statue of Liberty" to raise funds to build the pedestal
+Emma Lazarus (July 22, 1849 – November 19, 1887) was an American Jewish poet born in New York City.
+She is best known for "The New Colossus," a sonnet written in 1883; its lines were placed on a bronze plaque in the pedestal of the Statue of Liberty in 1912.
+The sonnet was solicited by William Maxwell Evarts as a donation to an auction, conducted by the "Art Loan Fund Exhibition in Aid of the Bartholdi Pedestal Fund for the Statue of Liberty" to raise funds to build the pedestal.
+Lazarus was the fourth of seven children of Moshe Lazarus and Esther Nathan, Portuguese Sephardic Jews whose families had been settled in New York since the colonial period.
+She was related through her mother to Benjamin N. Cardozo, Associate Justice of the US Supreme Court.
+From an early age, she studied American and British literature, as well as several languages, including German, French, and Italian.
+Her writings attracted the attention of Ralph Waldo Emerson.
+He corresponded with her until his death.
+(Wikipedia)

 Rabbi Yaakov Moshe Kulevsky, Rosh Yeshiva Ner Yisroel, Baltimore (2002)